ezsystems/commerce-documentation/docs/api/fields_for_ecommerce_data/stockfield.md

 # StockField

-`StockField` is the representative implementation of `AbstractField` for a stock information.
+`StockField` is the representative implementation of `AbstractField` for stock information.

-The 'stockNumeric' information must be either *int* or *float*.
+The `stockNumeric` information must be either an int or a float.

 A new `StockField` can be created using the following data: